Sensei Stevan Harrison 7th Dan JSKA

 Visiting from another dojo, £5 (must have a valid karate licence)

-Karate licence must be arranged by the student.
-See below for 2018/2019 details
+Karate insurance must be arranged by the student.

 Dan gradings results 2017